sortecoevo/sortee/content/codeofconduct.md

 categories:
 - documents
 date: "2020-09-14"
-description: Code of contact of Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
+description: Code of conduct of Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
 title: Code of Conduct
 ---